Putting Your Money to Work with Carilend

 You will earn a different rate for each loan that you are matched with.
 The system will automatically match you with every loan as long as you have remaining funds allocated to that term.
 The matching email that you receive will indicate what interest rate you are earning on each loan.

 It is best practice for you to diversify your money across both Loan Terms.
-We are currently receiving requests for about 10% short-term loans and 90% medium-term loans.
-Therefore, we currently recommend that you put 10% of your funds in short-term and 90% in long-term.
+We are currently receiving requests for about 5% short-term loans and 95% medium-term loans.
+Therefore, we currently recommend that you put 5% of your funds in short-term and 95% in medium-term.
 Using this split, your funds will be put to work faster.
 If there are any funds left over in Available Funds, they will not be loaned out and not earn you a return.

 How do I keep earning more?